TrySpaceOrg/TrySpaceOrg.github.io/docs/index.md

 # Welcome to TrySpace Atlas

-The TrySpace Atlas is your comprehensive guide to understanding and working with TrySpace Lab.
+This atlas is your comprehensive guide to understanding and working with TrySpace Lab.
-This documentation is designed to support users, developers, and contributors by providing clear and detailed information.

 <img src="/assets/tryspace.png" alt="tryspace" class="center" />